 If you are feeling adventurous, you can also interview them over a meal.
 Bill & Melinda Gates Foundation swear by this one.
 Many Wall Street biggies get things done this way.
 You can also be perceptive about the behavioral assessment of a candidate in a neutral setting.
-Those familiar with the traditional interview setting may reveal their inner selves in a better light at neutral locations.
+Those familiar with the traditional recruitment techniques setting may reveal their inner selves in a better light at neutral locations.

 3. Launch into Unconventional Questions